Big Lagoon State Park Featured in

-Big Lagoon State Park, located in just 30 min drive from Pensacola, is a perfect weekend getaway with a plethora of outdoor and recreational activities.
+Big Lagoon State Park, located just 30-minutes-drive from Pensacola, is a perfect weekend getaway with a plethora of outdoor and recreational activities.
 The park features a variety of natural landscapes, like saltwater tidal marshes, pine flatwoods, and pristine sandy beaches.

 Big Lagoon State Park is a perfect spot for birdwatching during the fall and spring migrations.
 The park is home to over 20 species of wood-warbler, various ducks, sandpiper species, as well as black-bellied plovers.